 - Art and design

 We provide religious education, but you may opt for your child to withdraw from these lessons.

 At Moorgate Primary Academy we also teach:

 - personal, social, health and economic education (PSHE)

 Pupils are tested formally twice during Key Stage 1 (Y1 phonics screening check and end of KS assessments).
 These are carried out in a low key manner and children very much enjoy working individually and in small groups alongside their class teacher.

 Year 1 phonics screening check

 The check will take place in June when your child will read 40 words out loud to a teacher.
 You’ll find out how your child did, and their teacher will assess whether he or she needs extra help with reading.
 If your child does not reach the expected standard in the check, they will retake it in Year 2.

 Key Stage 1 assessments cover:

-The tasks and tests are taken during May.
+The tasks and tests for Reading, SPaG and Maths are taken during May.
 Your child’s teacher will use the child’s work (including spoken work and homework) to work out whether they are working at age related expectation (ARE).
 Their test results form part of an overall teacher assessment grade.
 These are recorded on your child’s school report at the end of Year 2.